dexbanoen/Nota/README.md

 5. **Study Chat**: Once processing is complete, click "Study Chat".
 6. **Ask a Question**: Ask something like "What is virtual memory?".
 7. **RAG Retrieval**: The system searches ChromaDB for the 5 most relevant chunks from your specific course.
-8. **LLM Generation**: The local `llama3.1:8b` model generates a concise answer based *only* on those chunks.
+8. **View Sources**: The UI immediately displays citations showing the exact filename and page number where the information was found.
-9. **View Sources**: The UI displays the answer along with citations showing the exact filename and page number where the information was found.
+9. **LLM Generation**: The local `llama3.1:8b` model progressively streams a concise, direct answer based *only* on those chunks to the UI.

 ## Known MVP Limitations